-The next table presents the 31 December 2020 and 2021 exposures in USD and GBP (presented in EUR amounts).
-The total balance sheet is based on Solvency II valuation methods and in MS AISE's functional currency being EUR.
-Total liabilities against the balance sheet are presented including technical provisions.
-The increase in USD denominated assets and liabilities is due to more reinsurance recoverables and more gross technical provisions held in in USD.
-The reduction in GBP assets is driven by less financial assets being held in GBP compared to prior year following lower GBP denominated securities in the Toro Prism Trust.
+The next table presents the 31 December 2021 and 2022 exposures in USD and GBP (presented in EUR amounts).
+The total balance sheet is based on Solvency II valuation methods.
+The increase in USD denominated assets and reduction in liabilities is due to movements on the gross and reinsurance technical provisions as well as insurance receivables.
+The increase in GBP assets is primarily driven by more financial assets compared to prior year following higher GBP denominated securities in the Toro Prism Trust.
+The reduction in GBP denominated liabilities follows the variation of the technical provisions.

-)/-l 2021 2020 Value by currency ('000) Total (EUR) USD GBP Total (EUR) USD GBP Total assets 1,814,105 88,208 80,711 1,671,692 74,541 99,231 Total liabilities 1,229,056 94,110 95,633 1,123,320 52,701 108,281
+Value by currency ('000) 2022 2021 value by currency (000) Total (EUR) USD GBP Total (EUR) USD GBP Total assets 2,055,235 102,549 88,259 1,814,105 88,208 80,711 Total liabilities 1,299,718 84,581 63,978 1,229,056 94,110 95,633

-In addition to the exposures on the balance sheet, on a look-through basis, MS AISE holds the Lilac (money market fund) and Blue (bond fund) Toro Prism Trust share classes in multiple currencies, with the aggregated exposures against liabilities contributing significantly to the required capital for market risk.
+In addition to the exposures on the balance sheet, on a look-through basis, MS AISE holds the Lilac (money market fund) and Blue (bond fund) Toro Prism Trust share classes in multiple currencies, with the aggregated exposures contributing significantly to the required capital for market risk.